Nestor-Ch/utilityR/README.md

 After these cleaning logs are created, the changes outlined in those objects are applied to the datasets through the `apply.changes` function.

-#### Cyrillic check
+#### Non-english check
-The next bit of the recoding script checks your dataframe for leftover cyrillic characters.
-After the steps above, you shouldn't have any cyrillic left in your dataframe.
+The next bit of the recoding script checks your dataframe for leftover non-english characters.
+After the steps above, you shouldn't have any non-english characters left in your dataframe.
 First you need to specify the column that will be omitted from this check in the vector of the `vars_to_omit` object.
 The use for this object is the same as the `trans_cols_to_skip` object.
-If any cyrillic has been found in your dataframes it'll be stored in the `cyrillic.main` or `cyrillic.loopx` objects.
+If any non-english characters have been found in your dataframes it'll be stored in the `cyrillic.main` or `cyrillic.loopx` objects.
 It is up to you to decide what to do with them.

 #### Consistency check
 The final bit of the script is running the `select.multiple.check` which tries to find inconsistencies between the cumulative columns of `select_multiple` questions and their respective binary columns.
 The file will show the differences between what is expected from the cumulative column and what is present in the binaries.
 It is left up to the user to decide what to do with these inconsistencies.